Sirilpy Python Module API 0.7.41 Reference

 Muestra:

-• RuntimeError -- If the provided widget is not a valid Tkinter widget
+TypeError -- If text is not a string or the provided widget is not a valid Tkinter widget

 Match the Tkinter theme to the Siril configuration and set the script dialog to have topmost status, meaning that it will remain in front of other non-topmost windows.